freshcells/next-static-components/README.md

 ### Command args

-- `--env cacheSuffix=custom-cache-suffix`, you can provide a custom cache suffix, this use `cacheSuffix` as subdirectory under the default cache directory (`.next-static/cache/webpack/yourSuffix`).
+- `--cacheSuffix=custom-cache-suffix`, you can provide a custom cache suffix, this use `cacheSuffix` as subdirectory under the default cache directory (`.next-static/cache/webpack/yourSuffix`).
+- `--importExcludeFromClient=../your-server-only-import`, as we only have a single entrypoint, you might want to exclude (e.g. `import('./your-server-only-import)`) imports from the client bundle.
+    If you configure this flag, it will set an alias to `{ "../your-server-only-import": false }`.
+You may repeat this option multiple times.

 This command will dump all compilation output into a new folder called `.next-static`.
 Make sure you include this folder into your build process / Dockerfile.